Doctoral Internship in Health Service Psychology

 Is it appropriate for applicants to contact current trainees and staff with questions?
 Yes.
 Please email Kusha (kmurarka@berkeley.edu) to request current trainees and staff contact information.
 When contacting trainees and staff, please ask how they would prefer to be in communication (e.g., phone or email).

 How diverse is UC Berkeley’s student body?
 UC Berkeley’s community has rich cultural, ethnic, social, and socioeconomic diversity in which every state and over 100 countries are represented.
-For instance, in Fall 2021, Berkeley had 31,814 undergraduate students, and about 29% of them are first-generation college students; about 23% of them were from underrepresented groups; about 13% of them identified as LGBTQ+ individuals; about 13% of them are international students.
-More diversity data can be viewed here: https://diversity.berkeley.edu/reports-data/diversity-data-dashboard
+For instance, in Fall 2024, Berkeley had 33,070 undergraduate students and 12, 812 graduate students.
+Of the new undergraduate students, about 29% of them were first-generation college students; about 27% of them were from underrepresented minority groups; about 13% of them identified as LGBTQ+ individuals; about 10% of them are international students.
+More diversity data can be viewed on these links below:

 What are you looking for in an intern?
 The majority of our doctoral interns have previous practical experience in counseling centers, experience providing brief therapy, and experience with crisis management.
-It is helpful for doctoral interns to have some knowledge/experience of assessment, career counseling and supervision.
+It is helpful for doctoral interns to have some knowledge/experience in assessment, career counseling, and supervision.
 As a staff, we value diversity both in terms of learning from each other and from the students we serve.
-Applicants that are able to articulate how diversity has impacted them on a personal and professional level tend to be a good fit with our training program.
+Applicants who can articulate how diversity has impacted them on a personal and professional level tend to be a good fit with our training program.
 Similarly, we are looking for individuals who enjoy working collaboratively in a multidisciplinary team setting.

 Do you look at social networking sites as part of the evaluation process?
 Currently, we do not seek out information from social networking sites as part of our evaluation process.